Energy-Efficient Designs for SIM-Based Broadcast MIMO Systems: Introduction

 \section{Introduction}

-\bstctlcite{BSTcontrol}The framework for the future development of \ac{IMT} for 2030 highlights sustainability as a fundamental goal for future communication systems \cite{recommendation2023framework}.
-This means that these systems are expected to be designed with minimal environmental impact, focusing on the efficient use of resources, reducing power consumption, and lowering greenhouse gas emissions.
-Due to this, the study and development of energy-efficient wireless communications have recently attracted much of attention.
-At the same time, the global mobile network data traffic is expected to reach 563 exabytes (EBs) by 2029 \cite{ericssonMobileData}.
-To accommodate such a high volume of data traffic, existing network technologies need to evolve, providing additional capabilities.
+\bstctlcite{BSTcontrol}The framework for the future development of \ac{IMT} for 2030 highlights sustainability as a fundamental goal for future communication systems, with the aim of minimizing environmental impact through efficient resource usage, reduced power consumption, and lower greenhouse gas emissions \cite{recommendation2023framework}.
+This has made energy-efficient wireless communications a key research focus.
+At the same time, global mobile network data traffic is projected to reach 563 exabytes (EBs) by 2029 \cite{ericssonMobileData}, which requires the evolution of network technologies to meet the increasing demand.
 For example, conventional \ac{MIMO} systems are advancing toward \ac{mMIMO} and \ac{umMIMO} systems.
-However, a large number of \ac{RF} chains required to support \ac{mMIMO} transmissions results in substantial power consumption, which leads to an unsustainable and energy inefficient communication model.
+However, these technologies face challenges in \ac{EE} due to the substantial power consumption required to support a large number of \ac{RF} chains.

-A promising technical solution that addresses the growing demand for higher data rates while simultaneously enhancing \ac{EE} is based on the use of intelligent metasurfaces, specifically \acp{RIS}. \acp{RIS} are composed of a large number of programmable metamaterial or tiny discrete antenna elements.
-Each of these elements is capable, using integrated electronic circuits, of dynamically adjusting its \ac{EM} properties (i.e., to form \ac{EM} fields with controllable amplitudes, phases, polarization) and consequently its EM response to the incoming waves.
+A promising solution to address these challenges is the use of \acp{RIS}, which consist of a large number of programmable metamaterial elements capable of dynamically tuning their \ac{EM} properties.
 In this way, RISs can modify the incoming waves in a programmable and controllable manner \cite{di2020smart}.
-This capability allows \acp{RIS} to simultaneously improve multiple performance metrics, such as spectrum efficiency, \ac{EE}, coverage.
-Unfortunately, the multiplicative effect of the path loss of the RIS-assisted links significantly limits the potential \ac{EE} gains from \ac{RIS} deployment.
+This capability allows \acp{RIS} to simultaneously improve multiple performance metrics, such as spectrum efficiency, \ac{EE}, and coverage.
+Unfortunately, the significant path-loss of RIS-assisted links greatly limits the potential \ac{EE} gains from \ac{RIS} deployment.